 Advance Registration

-Below you will see the procedure for the upcoming Spring 2023 advance registration period, which will be held October 31st-November 13th.
+Below you will see the procedure for the upcoming Fall 2023 advance registration period, which will be held Monday, March 20th through Monday, April 3rd.
+Please read carefully as there are new documents you need to complete and bring to meetings with your faculty advisor.

 You can access Path@Penn here and you can find a quick reference guide on how to request courses during advance registration here.